arangodb/docs/3.6/oasis/api.md

 - [gRPC](https://grpc.io/){:target="_blank"} interface based on
   [Protocol Buffers](https://developers.google.com/protocol-buffers/){:target="_blank"}

-- oasisctl command-line client tool
+- authentication etc.

-- language drivers(?)
+[oasisctl](oasisctl.html) is a command-line tool which uses the API, but there are also language drivers(?)...

 Where to go from here